alperrte/game-app/README.md

 This project is not open-source.

-All rights reserved by the QResto contributors.
+All rights reserved by the LobbyTwoZero contributors.
 No permission is granted to use, copy, modify, distribute, publish, deploy or present this project without explicit written approval from the project contributors.

 <p align="center">